 The logistics and schedules for the events at which this information is disseminated to existing company shareholders are also usually partially coordinated by the Investor Relations Manager as well.
 On the flip side, the IR Manager is also responsible for advising company management on decisions regarding identifying and approaching suitable potential investors, a process known as investor targeting.

 To become an IR Manager, companies usually require a Bachelor’s degree in Finance, Accounting, Communications, Economics, or related fields.
 A Master’s degree (such as an M.B.A.) is not necessary but is considered an asset.

 Applicants must demonstrate extremely strong communication (verbal, written, graphic) skills, as well as the ability to develop and maintain business relationships.
 Strong understanding of financial reports, analytic methods, and financial data tools are often required.
 Due to the large amounts of data to be processed and presented, applicants should have intermediate-high proficiency with the MS Office Suite, particularly Word, Excel, Access, and PowerPoint, as well as with the ERP software of choice used by the company.

-The position requires some international traveling.
+The position often requires some international traveling.
 Due to the effects on finance by globalization, multilingual applicants can expect a slight advantage.